Fast start helps No. 1 Alabama trounce Tennessee 58-21

-KNOXVILLE, Tenn.
-(AP) - Tua Tagovailoa threw touchdown passes to four receivers and No. 1 Alabama started fast again in a 58-21 victory over Tennessee on Saturday.
+Tua Tagovailoa threw touchdown passes to four receivers and the top-ranked Crimson Tide reached the end zone on their first four possessions, trouncing the Volunteers 58-21 for their 12th straight victory in this annual series.

+"We have our starting plays that Coach Lock (offensive coordinator Mike Locksley) tells us in the locker room, so we kind of close our eyes and all meditate on what we got to do in order for that play to kind of be successful," Tagovailoa said.
+"But it's one of those things where you just kind of take it one play at a time."

-Alabama had touchdowns on its first four possessions while outscoring Tennessee 28-0 and outgaining the Volunteers 217-6 in the opening period.
+Alabama outscored Tennessee 28-0 and outgained the Volunteers 217-6 in the opening period.
 Alabama has outscored opponents 165-31, and Tennessee has been outscored 69-16 in first quarters this season.

+The Crimson Tide raced to a fast start again even though they didn't start running back Damien Harris and didn't play defensive end Raekwon Davis the entire first half for reasons coach Nick Saban did not detail.
+Television cameras showed Davis throwing punches at an opposing player during Alabama's victory over Missouri last week.

 Tagovailoa went 19 of 29 for 306 yards before giving way to Jalen Hurts midway through the third quarter with Alabama ahead 51-14.
-Tagovailoa took a big hit on his final play of the day, a 51-yard touchdown pass to Henry Ruggs III.
+Tagovailoa had aggravated a sprained right knee last week against Missouri and took a big hit on his final play of Saturday, a 41-yard touchdown pass to Henry Ruggs III.

+Earlier, Tagovailoa connected on touchdown passes to Jerry Jeudy, Jaylen Waddle and Irv Smith Jr. The Heisman Trophy contender has 25 TD throws without an interception this season.

-"Tua had a good day," Alabama coach Nick Saban said.
-I know everybody's going to want to know, (and) he was fine.
-He could have gone back to the game if he needed to go back to the game, but we were about ready to put Jalen in anyway.
-I'm just really, really pleased."
+"He could have gone back to the game if he needed to go back to the game, but we were about ready to put Jalen in anyway," Saban said.
+"I'm just really, really pleased."

-Earlier, Tagovailoa connected on touchdown passes to Jerry Jeudy, Jaylen Waddle and Irv Smith Jr. The Heisman Trophy contender has thrown 25 touchdown passes without an interception this season.

-Alabama (8-0, 5-0 Southeastern Conference) beat Tennessee (3-4, 1-3) for the 12th straight year and had the highest points total either team has ever recorded in the 101-game history of the series.
-Alabama is scoring 54.1 points per game and entered the weekend leading all Football Bowl Subdivision teams in that category.

-Tennessee quarterback Keller Chryst went 9 of 15 for 164 yards with two touchdown passes after replacing starter Jarrett Guarantano, who got hit by linebacker Mack Wilson midway through the second quarter and never took another snap.
+Keller Chryst went 9 of 15 for 164 yards with two touchdown passes for Tennessee (3-4, 1-3) after replacing starting quarterback Jarrett Guarantano, who got hit by linebacker Mack Wilson midway through the second quarter and never took another snap.

+"Jarrett got hit I don't know how many times, probably every time he threw the football," Pruitt said.
+"Keller came in and made some good throws, so we just stayed with Keller."

 Alabama grabbed a 21-0 lead less than seven minutes into the game.

-Tagovailoa capitalized on outstanding protection to cap the first series of the game by throwing an 11-yard pass to Jeudy in the right corner of the end zone, the sophomore's 10th touchdown catch of the season.
+Tagovailoa capitalized on outstanding protection to cap the first series of the game by throwing an 11-yard pass to Jeudy in the right corner of the end zone.

 TAKEAWAYS

-Alabama: After spending the first half of the season as unquestionably the nation's most dominating team, Alabama gets two weeks to prepare for its Nov.
+Alabama: After spending the first half of the season as the nation's most dominant team, Alabama gets two weeks to prepare for its Nov.
 3 showdown at No. 5 LSU.
 The Tide's lopsided victory over Pruitt and Tennessee continued a trend.
 Tide coach Nick Saban owns a 15-0 record during his Alabama tenure when he's facing one of his former assistants.
-Three of those victories came this year, as Alabama also beat Jimbo Fisher of Texas A&M and Billy Napier of Louisiana-Lafayette.

 Tennessee: The Vols must learn to play better at the start of games.
 Tennessee's lack of discipline early was a concern, as the Vols committed a few personal fouls early and had cornerback Alontae Taylor ejected in the first quarter.
 The Vols also had a brutal sequence early in the third quarter, as an illegal fair catch on the second-half kickoff backed them up to their own 3 before Chryst tripped over a lineman's legs and fell into the end zone for a safety.